Paul O'Neill (racing driver): Other activities

 O'Neill is a motor racing instructor at the Oulton Park circuit in Cheshire.

-Since 2012, he has been part of the presenting team for the ITV4 television coverage of the BTCC.
+Since 2012, O'Neill has been part of the presenting team for the ITV4 television coverage of the BTCC.

-In 2013 he appeared on the British television series Top Gear, driving a Volkswagen Beetle in a taxi race.
+In 2013, O'Neill appeared on the British television series Top Gear, driving a Volkswagen Beetle in a taxi race.

-In 2014, he appeared in series 2 of Classic Car Rescue, driving and valuing the restored cars.
+In 2014, O'Neill appeared in series 2 of Classic Car Rescue, driving and valuing the restored cars.
 He also competed in one round of the Mazda MX-5 SuperCup at Oulton Park, taking two wins.

-Paul O'Neill is a Patron of The Sporting Memories Foundation and on 10 September 2017 completed the Great North Run to raise funds for the charity.
+O'Neill is a Patron of The Sporting Memories Foundation and on 10 September 2017 completed the Great North Run to raise funds for the charity.

 O'Neill is also a driver coach for Britcar class champion Tim Docker.
 O'Neill volunteered as a marshal at the seventh round of the Britcar Endurance Championship at Oulton Park.

 O'Neill was the driver of the car for a new world record set by golfer Marcus Armitage for the longest drive into a moving car.

-Paul is the co-founder of 29 Productions - a bespoke multi camera streaming and production company.
+O'Neill is the co-founder of 29 Productions - a bespoke multi camera streaming and production company.

-Since 2021 he has appeared on four series of Celebrity Gogglebox along with his sister Melanie C.
+Since 2021, O'Neill has appeared on four series of Celebrity Gogglebox along with his half-sister Melanie C.